ruby-conferences/ruby-conferences.github.io/README.md

   * ZZZ - timezone (e.g. CDT or EST)
 * `end_time`: The end time of the event - ISO8601 formatted as (hh:mm:ss ZZZ) using same values as `start_time`
 * `url`: The url for the event.
+* `status`:  Typically you want to put "Cancelled" or "Postponed" here.

 ## Getting started